mikhail-a-ivanov/ml-workshop-optimesm/README.md

 `mamba activate ml-workshop`

-After it is done, start the jupyter notebook, and continue following the instructions there:
+After it is done, start the jupyter notebook, select the notebook, and continue following the instructions there:

 `jupyter-lab`